 Can we live without a computer?

 In those days it was not that common to have a computer at home.
 Now everyone has at least one computer.
-What is your strategy if it fails or when you are not comfortable with specific programs?
+What is your strategy if it fails or when you are uncomfortable with specific programs?

 Writing is key

-When you write by hand a lot, try using your left hand if you are righthanded and vice versa.
+When you write by hand often, try using your left hand if you are righthanded and vice versa.
 It is a fantastic way to literally change your usual behaviour and thus get a stream of ideas flowing.

 Cut and paste

 You have an idea in your head, but you can’t get it on paper.
 Or you do not have enough ideas yet, just a vague thinking direction.
 In that case, magazines are bliss.